 As the school years winds down, students are starting to lose their motivation to come to school.
-Administration is starting to see more and more students come in late, or not come to school at all.
-A survey of 100 students survey, students reported tardies ranging anywhere from 0 times tardy for the whole year to 33 tardies, with the majority of these tardies coming First Block.
+Administration is starting to see an increasing amount of students coming in late, or not coming to school at all.
+In a survey of 100 students, students reported tardies ranging anywhere from no tardies for the whole year to 33 tardies, with the majority of these tardies being from first block.
 Their reasoning behind their absence was typically because they are eager for Summer to start or just because they feel like school is not worth coming for.

 Two years ago, Buffalo High School went through a change that they thought was best for students.
 They pushed the start time of school an hour back.
 Although this caused a big controversy at first, the school had good reasoning.
-The reasoned that pushing back the school time would help the students’ brain be more active and it was more healthy for their bodies; but what does this mean for their attendance?
+The reasoning behind pushing back the school time, is that it would help the students’ brains be more active, and it was more healthy for their bodies; but what does this mean for their attendance?

 Parking Lot Attendant Aaron Starry usually checks in students late in the morning.